 - You must indicate for which scholarship you wish to apply on the program application form.

-- If you are applying for the Global masters programme, you are required to indicate within your application personal statement how you believe Masters Study will support your understanding of international banking and finance.
+- If you are applying for the Global Masters Scholarship, you are required to indicate within your application personal statement how you believe Masters Study will support your understanding of international banking and finance.

-- If you are applying for the UK masters programme, you are required to indicate within your application personal statement how you believe Masters Study will support your understanding of banking and finance.
+- If you are applying for the UK Masters Scholarship, you are required to indicate within your application personal statement how you believe Masters Study will support your understanding of banking and finance.

-- The studentships are not available towards the staged awards of the PG Certificate or PG Diploma.
+- Scholarships are not available towards the staged awards of the PG Certificate or PG Diploma.

 - Only one scholarship per recipient is available.

 - Only applicants who have received an offer of admission (conditional or unconditional) on the closing date will be considered by the panel.